lobi/custom-standard-cells/Makefile-QuickStart.md

 Xschem will install & run dirrectly on the host OS.

 Install Xschem:
 ```bash
 make install-xschem-fedora:
 ```

-Magic, netgen... will run with OpenLane on Docker container.
+Magic, netgen, ngspice... will run with OpenLane on Docker container.

 ## Project Configuration
 **.env:**